Im-Rises/ParticleSystem/README.md

 ## Todo

-- [ ] Implement the center of a particle and its size using a new VBO for the shader
+- [ ] Add a texture to the particle (circle)
 - [ ] Implement the color of a particle using a new VBO for the shader
-- [ ] Add a texture to the particle (circle)

 ## Documentation